husamettinarabaci/rustExam/en/QUESTIONS.md

 159. Inserting elements into a vector
 160. Vector of structs

-## 17. Collections: Strings
+## 17. Advanced Patterns
-161. Creating a `String` and `&str`
+161. Destructuring nested structs and enums
-162. String concatenation and formatting
+162. Using pattern guards in match arms
-163. Iterating over string characters
+163. Matching on ranges and bindings
-164. String slicing and indexing
+164. Ignoring values with `_` in patterns
-165. Ownership and borrowing with strings
+165. Using `ref` and `ref mut` in patterns
-166. String length and capacity
+166. Using `@` bindings in patterns
-167. String parsing
+167. Matching on slices and arrays
-168. String to number conversion
+168. Destructuring tuples in function parameters
-169. String from number conversion
+169. Using multiple patterns with `|`
-170. String formatting
+170. Matching on references and dereferencing in patterns

 ## 18. Collections: HashMap
 171. Creating a `HashMap` and inserting values